-The number of belted seating positions in your motor home may exceed the number of people used to determine maximum coach occupancy, called the Net Carrying Capacity (NCC) in the U.S. or Cargo Carrying Capacity (CCC) in Canada.
+The number of belted seating positions in your motor home may exceed the number of people used to determine maximum coach occupancy, called Cargo Carrying Capacity (CCC).

-To calculate the NCC or CCC, Winnebago uses vehicle sleeping capacity, however your coach may be equipped with more belted seating positions than sleeping positions to give passengers a choice of seating arrangements.
+To calculate the CCC, Winnebago uses vehicle sleeping capacity, however your coach may be equipped with more belted seating positions than sleeping positions to give passengers a choice of seating arrangements.
 You may use all of the belted seated positions providing you stay within your vehicle's GVWR listed on the Vehicle Certification Label (see page 0-3).
 However you use or load your vehicle, it is your responsibility to keep the weight within its stated gross vehicle weight rating.